kavyasubramanyam/cse15l-lab-reports/lab3.md

 ![Image](arrayunittest.png)

 2. In the List Example class, I wrote a test to check the merge function.
-I hypothesised that the failure would occur when two identical lists of length 3 were merged.
-I wrote the test to compare the expected output vs the actual output, and even though my test compiled it did not run and produce an output in terminal.
+I hypothesised that the failure would occur when two lists, one of length 3 and one of length 2 were merged.
+I wrote the test to compare the expected output vs the actual output, and the test resulted in an "out of memory" java heap error.
+The symptom came from the line that compares the two arrays at the an index.
+The second list is checked at the second index but since the first list does not have a second index, it results in an error.
+The fix to this bug would be to set a max index value of the size of the array - 1 so that the function never checks for an index that does not exist.

 ![Image](bug2function.png)
 ![Image](bug2output.png)